Website Header - 8.5 x 2 - Hunt Seat Rules and Regulations

 Dress and Headgear

 It is the tradition of the show ring that athletes are correctly attired for the class in question.
-It is mandatory for all athletes to use appropriate show attire, including boots and helmets at the horse draw.
+All athletes must wear appropriate show attire, including boots and helmets at the horse draw.
 A show committee may, at its discretion, bar any entry or person from entering the ring if not suitably presented to appear before an audience and must bar riders without protective headgear.
 At all times while mounted, athletes must wear a harnessed and fully fastened protective ASTM-approved safety helmet.
 Contestant numbers shall be worn on the athlete’s back.

 Tack and Aids